Why do we innovate?

 To potentially avert drug use, crime, and depression via new artistic mediums and routes.

 In terms of neuroscience, our current experiment (i.e., game-changing kinaesthetic learning combined with music listening as opposed to learning through traditional music making and the self-reflective acoustic feedback loop) is designed to activate attentional networks in the brain while stimulating creativity in the brain – so that a user of stringless technology can form a better and more reliable memory of music.
-A non-sound generating musical platform for learning and/or kindling emotional responses via embodied cognition, furthermore, energizes the “magic synthesis” (which is enhanced by stimulating attentional networks in the brain).
+A non-sound generating musical platform for learning and/or kindling emotional responses via embodied cognition, furthermore, energizes the “magic synthesis” (which is also enhanced by stimulating attentional networks in the brain).
 Creativity can then drive an increasingly logical experiential “flow” of music through various external or derivative stimuli, e.g., live music or playback of contrasting sound recordings.

 Bottom line, Stringless Technology is working to prospectively offer higher learning opportunities, higher musical experiences, and higher creative performance capabilities which intrinsically have the respective capacities to radically improve legacy systems that may accelerate the learning curve while improving the probability of student-to-professional successes, increase participation and attendance in ultra modern cultural activities, and reduce maintenance costs and other performance issues associated with strings and string construction while expanding artistic freedom and expression.
-Even still, our ultimate mission is not aimed at changing the culture, or rather, the standard performance method of the professional symphony orchestra; we do not expect our prospective shared market–in addition to the needed blue ocean market–to support innovation in this particular way, except when new music is written for innovative delivery methods.
+Even still, our ultimate mission is not aimed at changing the culture, or rather, the standard performance method of the professional symphony orchestra; we do not expect our prospective shared market–in addition to the needed blue ocean market in the classical music sector–to support innovation in this particular way, except when new music is written for innovative delivery methods.

 * Modified mission statement borrowed from the LEGO Group.
 (David C. Robertson.
 Brick by Brick: How LEGO Rewrote the Rules of Innovation and Conquered the Global Toy Industry.
 2013.)